stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 9. I and R sign and exchange signatures for formation transaction F.
 10. I or R submit F.

+Participants should defer deposits of initial contributions till after formation for channels that will hold trustlines to issuers that are not auth immutable, and could be clawback enabled.
+See [Security](#Security).

 It is important that F is signed after C_i and D_i because F will make the accounts EI and ER 2-of-2 multisig.
 Without C_i and D_i, I and R would not be able to close the channel, or regain control of the accounts, and the assets